 It didn’t take long after crossing the border to be deep in the Albanian mountains.
 The narrow, serpentine roads took us further and further into the wilderness, and as darkness descended, it felt as though we were the only people for miles round.

 After a couple of hours (and another coffee break!), we reached our destination.
 The boys had taken us deep into Valbonë National Park, to a cosy restaurant (Tradita) surrounded by tiny wooden cabins.
-Once we’d dropped our bags in ‘our’ cabins, we all headed to the restaurant for herbal tea followed by thick crusty bread, tender lamb on the bone, homemade pie and salad, along with a delicious cranberry raki and bottle after bottle of wine.
+Once we’d dropped our bags in ‘our’ cabins, we all headed to the restaurant for herbal tea followed by thick crusty bread, tender lamb on the bone, homemade pie (one of the most quintessential Balkan foods!) and salad, along with a delicious cranberry raki and bottle after bottle of wine.

 As the drinks flowed, the conversations became deeper and deeper until we were philosophising on the meaning of love and the limitations of language – there must have been something in the mountain air!

 That night, we slept like babies, rising only for cups of steaming coffee (Turkish for me, espresso for the others) and pancakes with jam and salty white cheese.
 After breakfast, we spent some time admiring the views (and cuddling the friendly mountain cat) before beginning the long journey back to Prizren.
 This time, we able to fully appreciate the views as we snaked along the winding roads of Valbonë and inched closer to Kosovo.